facebookresearch/hydra/website/docs/patterns/specializing_config.md

 title: Specializing configuration
 sidebar_label: Specializing configuration
 ---
-In some cases the desired configuration should depend on other configuraiton choices.
+In some cases the desired configuration should depend on other configuration choices.
 For example, You may want to use only 5 layers in your Alexnet model if the dataset of choice is cifar10, and the dafault 7 otherwise.

 We can start with a config that looks like this: